wallymathieu/assertfail/_posts/2022-03-13-validation-and-mediator.md

 I've talked to some coworkers that have expressed a feeling that there is too much magic going on with a decomposed solution that uses generic interfaces.
 This is similar to the criticism around AOP.

-We have around 400 lines of infrastructure glue code to tie the code togheter.
+We have around 400 lines of infrastructure glue code to tie the code together.
 The main difficulty in the implementation is around writing Linq Expressions.
 The reflection code can be seen as similar to how you would write queries against a database, so might not be so far fetched.
 The Linq Expression code is somewhat abstract, that might be more difficult to understand.

 If you want to write C# such that you find MediatR useful, then the complexity could be hidden as library or framework code.
 You cut down on a lot of copy paste and ceremony for implementing command handlers.